 Your monthly bills might be the source of your financial stress, which is why they’re worth revisiting.
 Can you cut back on certain subscriptions?
 You could also request a free energy audit from your electricity provider to identify savings opportunities.
 Insurance is another area where savings might be lurking.
 When your policy comes up for renewal, don’t just auto-renew.
 Instead, shop around, compare rates, and see if bundling multiple policies may offer a discount.

 You’re not alone if you have existing medical bills that drive your financial stress.
-Research shows only 62% of adults have confidence in their ability to afford health care.
+According to a recent survey, four in 10 adults say they have debt due to medical or dental bills.
 Consider contacting the hospital or clinic managing your bills to discuss payment renegotiations.
 You can also request an itemized bill for your previous care, which often makes bills shrink as the billing department finds errors.

 Every phone call and question is worth your time.
 Saving even a few dollars could get you closer to a stress-free financial situation.